SwiftEngineer/serverless-blog/README.md

 This project is **purely for education**.
 However, if you want to fork it and use the stack to create your own project that's fine too.

+**IMPORTANT DISCLAIMERS:**

-**IMPORTANT DISCLAIMER:** Using a stack like this to implement a simple Blog is complete overkill, and if you wanted to create your own Blog I would recommend you use a service designed for blogging instead of this.
+1. Using a stack like this to implement a simple Blog is complete overkill, and if you wanted to create your own Blog I would recommend you use a service designed for blogging instead of this.
 This project is to be used solely for those of you who are looking for new ways to think about Full-Stack development, or people who just plain want to learn more about programming in general.
 There is a ton here, and hopefully I'll be able to continue to make posts explaining it long into the future.
+1. I'm using docker-compose here just to allow people to deploy the app from start to finish with a single command, and give people a thousand foot view of what's going on.
+The code in this repo is NOT an example of end-to-end content development to delivery or CI/CD.
+That is way out of scope.
+This repo mainly just shows how you can use terraform in a serverless environment to make your life easier.

 ## Why use Docker to Build and Deploy each service?